 - Fast or abnormal heartbeat.

 - Change in look of teeth or gums.

 - A burning, numbness, or tingling feeling that is not normal.

 - This medicine may cause eye problems that may lead to loss of eyesight or blindness.
 Tell your doctor if you have or have ever had eye problems.
 Call your doctor right away if you have any changes in eyesight.

-- Very bad and sometimes deadly lung problems have happened with peginterferon alfa-2b.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with peginterferon alfa-2b (sylatron).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

-- Very bad and sometimes deadly bowel problems (colitis) have happened within 12 weeks of treatment with alpha interferons like this medicine.
-Call your doctor right away if you have very bad belly pain, bloody loose stools, throwing up blood, or throw up that looks like coffee grounds.
+- Severe bowel problems (colitis) have happened within 12 weeks of treatment with alpha interferons like peginterferon alfa-2b (sylatron).
+Sometimes, this could be deadly.
+Call your doctor right away if you have severe stomach pain, bloody diarrhea, throwing up blood, or throw up that looks like coffee grounds.

 What are some other side effects of Peginterferon Alfa-2b?